26 ‘comfort women’ sent to south Pacific isles

 Lee Bok-sun, a Korean survivor who died in 2011, had claimed she was forced to board a ship taking her to the islands but didn’t have any documents proving her account.

-Located some 2,422 miles southeast of Korea’s Jeju Island, Chuuk, also known as Truk, is currently under the control of the Federated States of Micronesia.
+Located some 2,422 miles southeast of Korea’s Jeju Island, Chuuk, also known as Truk, is currently part of the Federated States of Micronesia.